awsdocs/aws-cdk-guide/v2/testing.md

 const { Capture, Match, Template } = require("aws-cdk-lib/assertions");
 const cdk = require("aws-cdk-lib");
 const sns = require("aws-cdk-lib/aws-sns");
-const { ProcessorStack } = require("../lib/processor-stack");
+const { StateMachineStack } = require("../lib/state-machine-stack");

-describe("ProcessorStack", () => {
+describe("StateMachineStack", () => {
   test("synthesizes the way we expect", () => {
     const app = new cdk.App();

-    // Since the ProcessorStack consumes resources from a separate stack
+    // Since the StateMachineStack consumes resources from a separate stack
     // (cross-stack references), we create a stack for our SNS topics to live
     // in here.
-These topics can then be passed to the ProcessorStack later,
+These topics can then be passed to the StateMachineStack later,
     // creating a cross-stack reference.
     const topicsStack = new cdk.Stack(app, "TopicsStack");

     // Create the topic the stack we're testing will reference. const topics = [new sns.Topic(topicsStack, "Topic1", {})];

-    // Create the ProcessorStack.
+    // Create the StateMachineStack.
-    const processorStack = new ProcessorStack(app, "ProcessorStack", {
+    const StateMachineStack = new StateMachineStack(app, "StateMachineStack", {
       topics: topics, // Cross-stack reference
     });

     // Prepare the stack for assertions.
-    const template = Template.fromStack(processorStack);
+    const template = Template.fromStack(stateMachineStack);
 ```

 ------